-Creating after school programs, making DNA necklaces with visitors at the Smithsonian Institution's National Museum of Natural History, and teaching in the classroom have been highlights of my time spent with people eager to learn.
+Creating after school programs, making DNA necklaces with museum visitors, and teaching in the classroom have been highlights of my time spent with people eager to learn.
 Engaging others in thinking about the common history of modern humans is very important to me.

 Public InteractionMy outreach has included participation in museum activities like the "Scientist is In" and "Meet the Scientist".
-I have also guest lectured in college classrooms, at society and board meetings, and at several pop-sci events.
+In addition to museum tours, I have also guest lectured in college classrooms, at society and board meetings, and at several pop-sci events.
 I love participating in institution-wide celebrations to talk about primates, like "Asia Night", "Museum Member Family Night", and "National Fossil Day" (see image above).

 |

-After-School Programming In the Spring of 2018, I co-created an after-school course for high school students focusing on the evolution of hominin bipedalism at the American Museum of Natural History.
+After-School Programming'Walk this Way,' an after-school course for high school students focusing on the evolution of hominin bipedalism at the American Museum of Natural History.
 One highlight of the course was creating our own footprints in sand and manipulating digital renderings to learn how scientists study fossil trackways.

 |